flare-foundation/attestation-client/docs/indexer.md

 At the moment of a query the indexer database has indexed transactions up to the block number `N`.
 These cases can happen:

 - `blockNumber` is strictly lower than `N - 1`.
 Then all transactions in the block with the `blockNumber` exist in the indexer database.
 Query is carried out on the database and if `txId` exists in the confirmed block with `blockNumber`, the stored transaction API response is returned with status `OK`.
+If `txId` does not exist in this range, status `NOT_EXIST` is returned.
 Confirmation block `dataAvailability` hash is not used in this case.
 - `blockNumber` equals `N - 1`, `N` or `N + 1`.
 These situations may happen: (1) `N - 1` - we might be faster then others, (2) `N` - we may be faster or slower then others, (3) `N + 1` - we might be slower then others.
 In all those cases empty transaction is returned with status `RECHECK`
 - `blockNumber` is strictly greater than `N + 1`.
 Empty transaction with status `NOT_EXIST` is returned